shetze/FrapUstaExport/README.md

 And, of course, entire scores can be composed especially for the sequencer.
 Pitch can also be interpreted as control voltage for any other purpose.

+## Condensed Mode

+In order to realize the maximum number of 8 independent note lines, each with independent note values for channels A and B, the note values are realized during export by concatenating the corresponding number of equal 1/16th (4PPQ) length stages.
+In Condensed Mode, with a maximum of 4 note lines, the note values in the Usta are mapped to the stage length.

+In normal export, typically one bar at a time is written to a 16-stage pattern.
+This way all tracks simply stay in time, but only 32 measures fit on the CV score.

+In Condensed Mode, a new note is written for each stage of a pattern.
+This way the bar boundaries often do not fall itno the patterns of the tracks.
+Because the parallel staves typically do not contain exactly the same number of notes, the patterns are also often of different lengths.

+If all the tracks start synchronously, the whole piece will be in time until the first track reaches the end and starts again with the first pattern.
+From then on, the tracks shift more and more against each other.
+As in a canon or a fugue, these shifts can provide interesting new sonic experiences.

+## Sinfonion Mode

+If Usta is the CV score, the ACL Sinfonion is the CV conductor.
+The Sinfonion provides harmony in up to 8 parallel voices.

+To deepen the possibility of multi-layered collages already hinted at in Condensed Mode and to provide them with a harmonic framework, the fourth track of the Usta is used in Sinfonion Mode to control the Chord Sequencer in the Sinfonion.

+A chord symbol is evaluated for each bar in the score.
+The root note is stored in channel A. In channel B, the degree is used to select the scale for the chord in the Sinfonion.
+Only the first chords mode is supported at the moment.

+In gate A of track 4 a trigger is sent at the beginning of each new bar.
+In gate B of track 4 a 4 PPQ clock signal is output for synchronization with other modules.

 ## What next?

 Using the plugin is pretty self-explanatory.